 - Asynchronous classes do not require students to use software to meet with the instructor/class at a specific time.
 Assignments are completed entirely online.
-These classes will not have any times or dates listed on the schedule. - Synchronous classes are also online but require students to meet with the instructor/class at specific times and dates using video conference software such as Zoom.
+These classes will not have any times or dates listed on the schedule. - Synchronous classes are also online but require students to meet with the instructor/ class at specific times and dates using video conference software such as Zoom.
 When students look at the class schedule online, they will see that these classes have dates and times listed (e.g., MoWe 12:30 pm 1:50 pm).
 To participate in this class, students will need to meet with the instructor/class virtually during these times. - Hybrid courses will require students to meet in-person on campus, but less frequently than a traditional in-person course.
 A significant portion of the course will be completed online.
 Students will recognize these courses because "Hybrid" is listed under the instruction method column of the online class schedule.
 Students should plan on coming to campus on the dates and times listed, although the instructor may choose to modify the schedule for safety concerns.
 For example, for a hybrid course that meets Tuesdays and Thursdays from 11 am -12:20 pm, students may be asked only to attend one day a week.
 Students can contact the instructor of the class for specific details.

 Resources for Students: Many students find that navigating online courses can be a challenge initially.
+To help maximize your likelihood of success, we created a resource page at: https://nsc.edu/resourcesforstudents/.
+It provides information about how to access our many student support offices.
 If students have never taken an online course before, they can take our Student Online Preparedness course available to students through Canvas.
-Also, our tutors at the Academic Success Center (ASC) are available to help students navigate these courses and give students advice to help students learn more and succeed in online classes.
+Also, our tutors at the Academic Success Center (ASC) are available to help students navigate these courses and give students advice to help them learn more and succeed in online classes.

 Number of Students in In-person Classes: We are limiting class sizes and changing class formats to reduce the overall number of students who can be present in a classroom at any given time.
-While we do not have a specific ratio of students-to-classroom determined, we will follow the guidelines and best practices established by the state and the Nevada System of Higher
+While we do not have a specific ratio of students-to-classroom determined, we will follow the guidelines and best practices established by the state and the Nevada System of Higher Education.

-Education.
 Generally, we expect class sizes to be no more than 50% of a classroom's capacity and subject to six-foot social distancing requirements.

-Students with a Condition that Puts Them at an Elevated Risk: If students are at elevated risk for COVID-19 (as defined by the CDC), or have a family member at home who has an elevated risk, they should enroll in an all online course schedule for fall 2020.
-However, if students absolutely need a hybrid course to progress through their major or graduation, students can complete a form by August 1 to request a fully online exception for their hybrid classes.
-Where possible, we will try to offer students alternatives to courses with an in-person component.
+Students with a Condition that Puts Them at an Elevated Risk: If students are at an elevated risk for COVID-19 (as defined by the CDC), or have a family member at home who has an elevated risk, they should enroll in an all online course schedule for Spring 2021.
+However, if students absolutely need a hybrid course to progress through their major or graduation, students can complete a form by January 8, 2021 to request a fully online exception for their hybrid classes.
+Where possible, we will try to offer students alternatives to courses with an inperson component.
 However, we will not be able to offer this option for all classes.

-Face Coverings for Faculty & Students: Face coverings will be mandatory in all interior common spaces and classrooms, as well as outside where six-foot social distancing cannot be reasonably maintained.
-There are no exceptions for removing face coverings during the speaking portion of an in-person lecture.
+Facial Coverings for Faculty & Students: Facial coverings are mandatory in all interior common spaces and classrooms, as well as outside where six-foot social distancing cannot be reasonably maintained.
+There are no exceptions for removing facial coverings during the speaking portion of an in-person lecture.